Today on everyone’s favorite conspiracy podcast:

 22:20 Peter discusses his book, “The Lovecraft Code”, his experience researching it, and how it relates back to the original “Call of Cthulhu”.
 He also details a series of synchronicities involving Cheers writer David Angell, the events of 9/11 and Lovecraft’s work.

-28:00 With so many speculations circulating in the conspiracy world about the real reason the US and its allies went to war in the Middle East, Peter helps to put a finer point on these ideas by detailing the rich tapestry of the area, the diverse sects scattered throughout Central Asia and the Middle East such as the Yadzidi, and how their ancient hidden knowledge holds the keys to understanding our past.
+28:00 With so many speculations circulating in the conspiracy world about the real reason the US and it’s allies went to war in the Middle East, Peter helps to put a finer point to these ideas by detailing the rich tapestry of the area, the diverse sects scattered throughout Central Asia and the Middle East such as the Yadzidi, and how their ancient hidden knowledge holds the keys to understanding our past.

 37:20 In the occult world, a major theme seems to be the quest for old grimoires, the idea that we’ve lost our magical way and reverting back to old texts or traditions might unlock greater insights.
 Unfortunately, as it seems to always be the case, the Yadzidi, a group considered to be a living example of people practicing these ancient traditions, find themselves on the endangered species list.
-Peter describes their ancient text, The Black Book, the controversy surrounding it today, and what the consequences of the human race will be if they become extinct.
+Peter describes their ancient text, The Black Book, the controversy surrounding it today, and what the consequences to the human race will be if they become extinct.

 49:15 Returning to “The Lovecraft Code”, the nexus of names, places and days is a critical part of understanding the book.
 Peter details the bizarre saga of Karl Tanzler and how his story influenced Levenda’s novel.